nilqed/cl-sixel/README.md

     (display-sixel-data (test1))

 in `sixel.lisp`.
-The format is very simple in principle.
+The format is very simple in principle (also see header there).

 ![mlterm1](docs/sixel-mlterm.png)